Numbers, Facts and Trends Shaping Your World

 As with general favorability towards the European Union, ratings on specific characteristics differ greatly by partisanship.
 Poles with favorable views of Law and Justice are more critical of the EU, particularly on items that address the organization’s relationship with Poland.
 Fewer than half of PiS supporters say the EU treats Poland fairly, respects Poland’s values or understands the needs of Polish citizens while around eight-in-ten or more of those with unfavorable views of PiS hold those opinions.
 On more general items – such as whether or not the EU promotes prosperity or democratic values – PiS supporters are still more critical than their counterparts, though to a lesser degree.

-Chart showing Poles with favorable views of Law and Justice party hold less positive opinions of EU, especially on fairness
+A dot plot showing that Poles with favorable views of Law and Justice party hold less positive opinions of EU, especially on fairness

 Following the same trend, those who hold favorable opinions of Law and Justice are more likely to call the EU intrusive and inefficient than those who do not favor the governing party.